AI Course Policies and Assignment Guidelines

 • information about how students should cite or credit AI.

-All courses will very likely not have the same policy.
+All courses will not have the same policy.
 That’s part of what we need to teach students — that faculty are designing courses and assignments with different purposes and directions, and thus careful attention to directions around the appropriate use of AI needs to become part of students’ regular practice.

 If you are looking for ideas for syllabus language, Montclair faculty statements are being collected, and Lance Eaton of College Unbound has organized this diverse collection of statements from faculty active in AI discussions.